zjuter0126/pai/manual/cluster-admin/basic-management-operations.md

 ### User Management

-The user management page let you create, modify, and delete users.
+The user management page lets you create, modify, and delete users.
 Users have two types: non-admin users and admin users.
 You can choose which type to create.
 This page only shows up when OpenPAI is deployed in basic authentication mode, which is the default mode.
 If your cluster uses [AAD](./how-to-manage-users-and-groups.md#users-and-groups-in-aad-mode) to manage users, this page won't be available to you.

    <img src="./imgs/services.png" width="100%" height="100%" />